niamul64/Django-Backend/README.md

       obj.first_name=f_n
       obj.save()
 ```
-6. If we have image file: views.py--> function
+6. If we have image file: views.py--> function (see 'media folder add to keep user input files or image.md' file)
 ```
   obj = Mucician()  # create a object of database table if request.FILES.get('image'):